Onyelaudochukwuka/lendsqr-fe-test/README.md

 # Lendsqr Assessment test

-Lendsqr is a Lending-as-a-Service provider
+Lendsqr is a Lending-as-a-Service solution.
+Lendsqr provide a platform for lenders to create and manage their lending products.
+Lendsqr also provide a platform for borrowers to apply for loans and manage their loan accounts.

 # Getting Started